-We wish Ken all the very best in his retirement, his invaluable contribution to Luton MVC will always be remembered and honoured.
+Ken sadly passed away in 2019 aged 97 and his invaluable contribution to the Luton Male Voice Choir will always be remembered and honoured.

 The choir is regularly requested to perform for multinational audiences at prestigious venues in London, including Hampton Court Palace, Grosvenor House and the Natural History Museum.

 Singing at The Hilton Hotel (above), Park Lane, London with the Band of the Grenadier Guards and the Scottish Pipe Band.
 We gave three performances to enthusiastic American visitors of more than 700 a time.